 According to the Resolution of the Government of Georgia №415, Micro Business Status is not granted for these activities:

-- Medical, architectural, legal or notarial, auditing, consulting (including tax consultants) activities;
+- Medical, architectural, legal or notarial, auditing, consulting of ANY kind (including tax consultants) activities;

 For Small Business Status, all of the above activities are prohibited.
 In addition, the following are prohibited: